oamali/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home script changes the working directory to the home directory 3-listfiles displays current directory contents in long format 4-listmorefiles displays directory content, including hidden files (starting with .) and using long format
+2-bring_me_home script changes the working directory to the home directory 3-listfiles displays current directory contents in long format 4-listmorefiles displays directory content, including hidden files (starting with .) and using long format 5-listfilesdigitonly display current directory content in long format with user and group IDs displayed numerically and also hidden files (starting with .)